thospfuller/awesome-search-engine-optimization/README.md

   * [Medium.com](https://medium.com)
   * [dev.to](https://dev.to/)
 - Answer questions on [Quora](https://www.quora.com/) and link to the project.
-- Send email to group mailing lists (project awareness, may be indexed if the mailing list is public).
+- Send email to group mailing lists (project awareness, may be indexed if the mailing list is is archived and publicly available).
 - Create a video and release it on [YouTube](https://youtube.com) and link to the project in the description.
 - Find appropriate awesome-[x] lists and add a link to your project there.
   * [Awesome Java](https://java-lang.github.io/awesome-java/)